Equivalence principle and HBAR entropy of an atom falling into a quantum corrected black hole: Introduction

 Quantum mechanics on the other hand has been another pillar of theoretical physics.
 However, its unification with general relativity has proved to be a notorious problem.
 One of the main directions of research in theoretical physics has been to search for a unified theory of quantum gravity \cite{ROVELLI,CARLIP,ACV,KOPAPR}.
 An alternative approach to quantum gravity based on the asymptotic safety idea has also attached a lot of interest in the recent past.
-The formalism involves, including all possible diffeomorphisms, invariant local functions of the metric to derive a scale-dependent renormalization group equation.
-The solution of this equation gives rise to a low energy effective action which in turn results in the running of Newton's gravitational constant.
-An effective improved black hole solution was then obtained whose metric reads \cite{Reuter}
+This formalism is based on a scale dependent effective average action which describes all gravitational phenomena taking into account the effect of all loops\cite{Reuter0, Wetterich, ReuterWetterich, SReuter}.
+As a function of this scale, the effective average action satisfies a renormalization group equation.
+This then results in the flow of the Newton's gravitational constant as a function of the scale.
+An effective improved black hole solution was then obtained from the flow of the Newton's gravitational constant, whose metric reads \cite{Reuter}

 where

 and $G(r)$ in natural units reads